aws-samples/serverless-patterns/apigw-lambda-authorizer/README.md

 ## Testing

 The stack will output the **api endpoint**.
 Visit that URL in your browser or make an HTTP request to the endpoint using *curl* to test the Resource Policy.
+    ```
+    curl -i https://12345abcde.execute-api.{region}.amazonaws.com/Prod -H "authorizationToken: Bearer allow"
+    ```
+    will successfully return a 200 HTTP code and the event object from the Lambda in the body.
+    ```
+    curl -i https://12345abcde.execute-api.{region}.amazonaws.com/Prod -H "authorizationToken: unauthorized"
+    ```
+    will return a 401 Unauthorized error.

 ## Cleanup